wikidetuco/wikidetuco/animators/i-am-an-animator.md

 ## HOW TO START

+*If the scenes were already created, you can skip this section.

 - Open the "Base" scene that we have prepared for each set (ask the TD or the Production Coordinator which is it and its location).
 - Reference characters and props that the assigned scene requires.
 - Name the Camera with the naming convention for cameras (see below).